rogino/COSCNotes/SENG365/SENG365 Exam Notes.md

 - `Access-Control-Allow-Methods`: comma-separated list of allowed HTTP methods
 - `Access-Control-Max-Age`: number of seconds the response of a preflight request can be cached
 - `Access-Control-Allow-Credentials: true`: cookies sent if true
+- `Access-Control-Allow-Headers`: request headers the JS can modify
+  - `Accept`, `Accept-Language`, `Content-Language`, and `Content-Type` are safe headers and always allowed
+- `Access-Control-Expose-Headers`: response headers the JS can read (safe headers always allowed)

 ### WebSockets